mhall313/readme-generator/README.md

     ## Installation

-    Run npm i or npm install before running the application
+    Run npm i or npm install on the command line before running index.js

     ## Usage

-    Follow the prompts provided to populate your readme.md
+    Follow the prompts provided to populate your readme

     ## Credits